SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 1. Create a new "EJB project" in Eclipse, set the target runtime to JBoss EAP.
 Optionally check the "Add your project to an EAR" to create an Enterprise Archive instead of an EJB JAR.

 1. Replace the new project `ejbModule` directory contents (created empty) with the contents of the `ejbModule` directory of this repo, then refresh your project in the IDE.

+1. Add JEE API 5 or later jar library to the project build path.
+This can be your application server's JEE library or download and include a general one, such as from [org.apache.openejb » javaee-api](https://mvnrepository.com/artifact/org.apache.openejb/javaee-api ).

 1. Export your project to an EJB JAR file or alternatively, if you have a related EAR project created then export from there to an EAR file.